Skip to content

-Even though it doesn’t have Paris’ Eiffel Tower, or Bordeaux’s great wine, or even Nice’s coast, but the gorgeous city of Clermont-Ferrand still manages to be one of the best cities in France that you ought to have it on your bucket list.
+Even though it doesn’t have Paris’ Eiffel Tower, Bordeaux’s great wine, or even Nice’s coast, the gorgeous city of Clermont-Ferrand still manages to be one of the best cities in France that you ought to have on your bucket list.

 The enchanting city of Clermont-Ferrand is encircled by a 40-kilometre-long chain of 80 volcanoes.
 However, the last eruption that took place in the area was 8,000 years ago.